Complete the Diagnostic Sample Submission Form

-• To get accurate assay results and recommendations, you must provide details of crop history.
+- To get accurate results and recommendations, you must provide details of crop history and any symptoms observed.

-• Give each sample a unique identifier (sample ID) made up of five letters and/or numbers that will help you remember which area the sample corresponds to ex: GOOD, BAD, COT1, COT2, BEANS or LAWN.
-Write this ID in the designated spaces on both the sample box and on the submission form so these correspond as well.
+- Give each sample a unique identifier (sample ID) made up of five letters and/or numbers that will help you remember to which area the sample corresponds.
+Write this ID in the designated spaces on both the sample box and on the submission form.

-2. Package soil sample boxes tightly within a cardboard shipping container to lessen the potential of damage during shipping.
-Growers should never send soil nematode samples to the lab in padded mailing envelopes or boxes holding uneven layers of samples as the samples can shift, crumble, and get damaged.
+- Package boxes tightly within a cardboard shipping container to lessen the potential of damage during shipping.
+Never send samples to the lab in padded mailing envelopes or boxes holding uneven layers of samples as the samples can shift, crumble, and get damaged.

-3. Place the Nematode Sample Submission- Diagnostic form on the top of the nematode sample boxes before closing the shipper.
+- Place the Nematode Sample Submission Form on top of the nematode sample boxes.

 Add stuffing if you are sending less than what the shipper holds to avoid shifting of samples and damage during transit.